secretstartups/handbook/people-group/learning-and-development/building-trust/index.html.md

 ## Strategies to Build Trust

-People Leaders should make every effort to build trust with their team as soon as they mobilize a team, when new team members start, and throughout the year.
-[Informal communication](/company/culture/all-remote/informal-communication/) is a great tool to build trust, however, there are additional strategies a managers and team members can implement to build trust within the teams they support.
+People Leaders should make every effort to build trust as soon as they mobilize a team, when new team members start, and throughout the year.
+[Informal communication](/company/culture/all-remote/informal-communication/) is a great tool to build trust; however, there are additional strategies managers and team members can implement to build trust within the teams they support.

 ### Personality Assessments